-Check out the GBA website for ideas and new applications for glass block products.
+Check out the GBA website for ideas and new applications for glass block products, like glass block pavement lights.
 In addition to accenting beautifully designed homes, GBA products have been used for commercial building exteriors, hotels, subway stations, and even a secure correctional institute.
-Glass block can be used for windows, walls, partitions, flooring, stairways, and more.
+Glass block can be used for windows, walls, partitions, flooring, custom glass stairs, and more.

 Phone the professionals at GBA Architectural Products at one of the three numbers below: